Protect Your Family And Home With A New Consumer Unit

 4. An electrical inspection has advised rewireable fuse boards no longer comply.

-5. Loft conversion plans state a new board will be necessary.
+5. Loft conversion plans state a new unit will be necessary.

 The cost to install a consumer unit depends on the number of circuits and existing wiring.
 Test results or fault finding may state the existing installation needs upgraded meter tails for example.
 The problem arriving with a replacement and starting the job is you are banking on no problems.
 It is for this reason many electricians recommend testing prior to fitting the new one.

 If the circuit tests come back OK that’s great news and the job can begin!
 If they don’t the customer will know what is necessary to resolve the faults, or rebook if time is an issue.